Quantum foundations

-Quantum foundations is a discipline of science that seeks to understand the most counter-intuitive aspects of quantum theory, reformulate it and even propose new generalizations thereof.
+Quantum foundations is a discipline of science and philosophy of physics that seeks to understand the most counter-intuitive aspects of quantum theory, reformulate it and even propose new generalizations thereof.
 Contrary to other physical theories, such as general relativity, the defining axioms of quantum theory are quite ad hoc, with no obvious physical intuition.
 While they lead to the right experimental predictions, they do not come with a mental picture of the world where they fit.

 There exist different approaches to resolve this conceptual gap: